Good to Know

 The Manaslu Ski Expedition takes you to the awe-inspiring landscapes of Mount Manaslu, the eighth-highest peak in the world.
 Nestled in the heart of the Nepalese Himalayas, this expedition promises a unique blend of adrenaline-pumping skiing challenges and breathtaking natural beauty.

 Adventure 14 Summit company boasts a team of experienced and certified mountaineers and guides who have a deep understanding of the region and a passion for adventure.
-With their expert guidance and unwavering commitment to safety, they ensure that every participant can enjoy the expedition to the fullest while minimizing risks.
+With their expert guidance and unwavering commitment to safety, they ensure that every participant can enjoy the expedition to the fullest while minimising risks.

 As part of the expedition, Adventure 14 Summit company takes care of all the logistical arrangements, including permits, transportation, accommodations, and meals.
 This enables you to focus solely on the adventure at hand and fully immerse yourself in the captivating environment of the Manaslu region.